Which Git hosting provider is right for your Salesforce team?

 • Roll back unwanted or broken changes

-But before you can adopt a Git-driven workflow, you’ll need to choose a suitable VCS provider.
-With so many VCS options on the market, it can be hard to know which one is best for your team.
-In this post, we’ll look at the key considerations that’ll help make your decision easier.
+But before you can adopt Salesforce version control using Git, you’ll need to choose a suitable Git hosting provider.
+With so many options on the market, it can be hard to know which one is best for your team.
+In this post, we’ll look at the key considerations, so you can avoid the common challenges of version control systems and make your decision easier.

 Considerations for choosing a VCS